met4citizen/Hypergraph/README.md

 ## Notes

-The aim of this project for me has been / is to learn some basic concepts and ideas related to hypergraphs and hypergraph rewriting.

-Whereas the Wolfram physics project has been a great inspiration to me, this project is not directly associated with it, doesn't use any code from it, and doesn't claim to be compatible with the Wolfram model.
+The aim of this project for me has been to learn some basic concepts and ideas related to hypergraphs and hypergraph rewriting.
+Whereas the Wolfram physics project has been a great inspiration to me, this project is not directly associated with it, doesn't use any code from it, and doesn't claim to be compatible with the Wolfram Model.

-As a historical note, the Wolfram Model comes out of the old Greek tradition of atomism started by Leucippus (5thC BCE) and his pupil Democritus (ca. 460–370 BCE).
+To end with a historical note, the Wolfram Model comes out of the old Greek tradition of atomism started by Leucippus (5thC BCE) and his pupil Democritus (ca. 460–370 BCE).
 In the Hellenistic period the idea was revived by Epicurus (341–270 BCE) and described by a Roman poet Lucretius (ca. 99–55 BCE).
 Unfortunately, starting from the Early Middle Ages, atomism was mostly